 Seirin Barbara Kohn was ordained as a priest by Tenshin Reb Anderson-roshi and received dharma transmission from Zenkei Blanche Hartman-roshi.
 Consequently, her lineage is both traced through Tenshin Reb Anderson and Zentatsu Richard Baker to Suzuki-roshi as well as through Zenkei Blanche Hartman, Sojun Mel Weitsman, and Hoitsu Suzuki to Suzuki-roshi.
 Seirin Barbara Kohn was president of the San Francisco Zen Center as well as head cook.
 She served as the first Teacher and Head Priest of Austin Zen Center from 2000 - 2009.
 Now living in San Anselmo, Calfornia, Barbara currently serves a Senior Dharma Teacher at AZC.

 Kosho McCall, originally from Maine, practiced at San Francisco Zen Center for 20 years.
 He trained for 12 of those years at Tassajara Zen Mountain monastery where he became Head of Monastic Practice.
 He received Dharma Transmission from Zenkei Hartman Roshi in 2003.
-He became Teacher and Head Priest of Austin Zen Center in May of 2009.
+He became Teacher and Head Priest of Austin Zen Center in May of 2009, and Abbot in 2015.

 We thank San Francisco Zen Center for the majority of the above biographical information.